gadamc/edwexample/README.md

 #### Listener scripts

-In the second and third terminal, turn on the 'listener' scripts.
+In a second and third terminal, turn on the 'listener' scripts.

     python listen_newfiles.py
     python listen_analysis1.py